 Worker safety was top of mind when tech pioneer Rombit designed its Collision Avoidance solution.
 Today it makes many sites a safer place to work, but many companies have also come to embrace this solution’s other compelling OpEx benefits.
-Equipment analytics being one of the more prolific.
+Equipment analytics is one of the more prolific.

 Man-to-machine AND machine-to-man

-However, the anchor affixed to the forklift possesses the capacity for much greater functionality.
+However, the device affixed to the forklift possesses the capacity for much greater functionality.
 To begin with, it facilitates equipment analytics, enabling organizations to unlock previously untapped, and often critical, information.
 This, in turn, allows insights throughout the entirety of the material handling operation, irrespective of the vehicle’s make or age.
 Essentially, it effectively transforms your equipment into smart, interconnected devices, resulting in heightened efficiency and improved activity scheduling.
 And the benefits don’t end there.

 Exact data for superior equipment analytics

 Since every vehicle is continuously monitored and tracked, a comprehensive quantity of data is collected.
 Smart filters distill exact figures to help further optimize resource patterns.
-It creates easy access to the exact time periods each vehicle has been idle or in use, as well as distances traveled.
-Providing fact-based insights in efficiency as well as need for maintenance.
+It creates easy access to the exact periods each vehicle has been idle or in use, as well as distances traveled.
+Providing fact-based insights in efficiency as well as the need for maintenance.
 Furthermore, an increasing number of organizations utilize this data to enhance fuel and energy efficiency while concurrently reducing their carbon footprint.

 Driver behavior

 The ability to monitor and collect accurate and objective data on driver behavior benefits all parties.
 From management and HSEQ to driver and Human Resources.
-Speeding, sharp turning, lane crossing, excessive acceleration or braking, … factual data on individual driving behavior feeds directly into driver coaching and ultimately a safer, more efficient worksite.
-It also provides an unbiased clarity for driver evaluations and after incident investigations.
+Speeding, sharp turning, lane crossing, excessive acceleration or braking… factual data on individual driving behavior feeds directly into driver coaching and ultimately a safer, more efficient worksite.
+It also provides an unbiased clarity for driver evaluations and after-incident investigations.

 Unknown hotspots